nash-io/openlimits/index.md

 ### Sponsorship

-[Nash](https://nash.io) is dedicating a maintainer and rewarding external contributors that close issues.
-Look for wiki rewards tables and for reward size labels on open issues.
-We invite other industry participants to join us in sponsoring a new high quality open source standard for crypto trading APIs.
+We invite industry participants to join us in sponsoring a new high quality open source standard for crypto trading APIs.
+[Nash](https://nash.io) is dedicating a maintainer and initial rewards for external contributors that close issues.
+Look for the wiki [rewards table](https://github.com/nash-io/openlimits/wiki/Rewards-sizes) and for reward size labels on open issues.